 Note that it may need a few extra minutes in the oven if it’s going in cold.

-Yes, you can freeze the corn casserole either before or after baking.
+Yes, you can freeze the corn casserole either before or after cooking it.

-To freeze before baking: Combine all the ingredients in a freezer-safe dish, cover tightly with plastic wrap and aluminum foil, and freeze.
+To freeze before cooking: Combine all the ingredients in a freezer-safe dish, cover tightly with plastic wrap and aluminum foil, and freeze.

 When ready to bake, thaw in the refrigerator overnight, then bake as directed.